intelligentnode/docs/intellidocs/docs/npm/controllers/fine-tuning.md

 ---
 # Fine tuning

-Provide unified layer to fine tune LLMs.
+Provides a unified layer to fine tune LLMs.
 By training on a subset of your data, the model can produce more relevant and accurate outputs for your particular use cases.

 ### Supported Providers

-IntelliNode supports fine-tuning with openai provider in the current version.
+Intellinode supports fine-tuning with openai provider in the current version.

 ### Parameters

-To fine-tune a model for your application, you'll need to configuration parameters including:
+To fine-tune a model for your application, you'll need configuration parameters including:

 - **provider**: The AI service provider (`'openai'`).
-- **apiKey**: Your API key for accessing the provider's services.
+- **apiKey**: Your API key for accessing the provider.
 - **trainingData**: Your fine-tuning dataset, formatted as jsonl.
 - **model**: (Optional) The specific model you're fine-tuning if the provider supports multiple models.

 ### Example

-This node example demonstrates initiating a fine-tuning task using intellinode with an openai provider:
+This node example demonstrates initiating a fine-tuning task with openai provider:

 **Openai embedding**
-1. Prepare the imports
+1. Prepare the imports.
 ```javascript
 const { RemoteFineTuneModel, SupportedFineTuneModels, FineTuneInput } = require('intellinode');
 const { createReadStream } = require("fs");